 This article is about the Territorial Force Imperial Service Badge and will explain what the badge was and how it can help you to research a soldier who served in the First World War.
-This article is one of a series of guides I have written to help you research a soldier who served in the First World War:
+This article is one of a series of guides I have written to help you research a soldier who served in the British Army during the war:

 I also offer a First World War Soldier Research Service.